 My plan was to follow the unmarked trail leading west away from The Falls.
 I already knew what to expect as a few weeks previously I’d received an email telling me about this spot and asking if I had any idea where the trail came out.
 Unfortunately, I’ve never hiked this trail, so I couldn’t give an answer, but I thought I’d go along and check it out the first chance I had.

-Pretty soon I was dropping back down to the creek and arrived at this campsite under an overhang.
+Pretty soon I was dropping back down to the creek and arrived at the campsite under an overhang (pictured).
 This charming spot has ready access to the creek, and I could have easily hung my hammock between a couple of the trees.
-I was keen to see where the trail led, so I spent a few minutes scouting around and took a couple of pictures before carrying on.Copyright © 2019 Gary Allman, all rights reserved.
+However, I was keen to see where the trail led, so I spent a few minutes scouting around and took a couple of pictures before carrying on.Copyright © 2019 Gary Allman, all rights reserved.